datacamp-content-public/SummarizedExperiment-for-Genomics/chapter1.md

 - colData, which contain sample descriptions
 - assays, which contain one or more assays
 - metadata, which contain project information

-In this exercise, you are given a SummarizedExperiment
+In this exercise, you are given a SummarizedExperiment object se

 `@instructions`
+- View rowData
-- Instruction 1
+- View colData
-- Instruction 2
+- View assays
-- Instruction 3
+- View metaData

 `@hint`
 - Here is the hint for this setup problem.